-The famous Tigers Nest monastery or Paro Taktsang as it is locally known is located in the high mountains.
+The famous Tigers Nest monastery or Paro Taktsang, as it is locally known is located in the high mountains.
 One needs to hike for about 1.5 hours to reach the top.
 Porters are also available for some cost.
-Start early as the counter closes as 10 am.
+Start early as the counter closes at 10 am.

 The climb is gentle but continuous.
-There is only one café on the way up at around the 50% mark.
+There is only one café on the way up, at around the 50% mark.
 You need to climb a final of 300 steps to reach the top.

-Wear full sleeves with collar and pants to be allowed to enter the monastery.
+Wear full sleeves with a collar and pants to be allowed to enter the monastery.
 Nothing except a water bottle is permitted in the Monastery.

-The Main Street in Paro has beautiful traditional wooden structures along its side and hosts a variety of shops as well.
+Main Street in Paro has beautiful traditional wooden structures along its side and hosts a variety of shops as well.
 You can buy a few native items from here.

 National Museum of Bhutan